BM1880-BIRD/Edge-Development-Toolchain/README.md

 Then run docker build and run as below.

-nvidia-docker build -t bmcalibration:2.0_gpu -f docker/Dockerfile_GPU .
+sudo nvidia-docker build -t bmcalibration:2.0_gpu -f docker/Dockerfile_GPU .

-nvidia-docker run -v /workspace:/workspace -it bmcalibration:2.0_gpu
+sudo nvidia-docker run -v /workspace:/workspace -it bmcalibration:2.0_gpu

 After that you have already completed GPU docker env.
 You must call below  apis  to enable GPU  Caffe.